 Germany holds a unique position in the history of the Second World War.
 Adolf Hitler played a key role in the decision to go to war as well as was responsible for the Holocaust.
 It is important to remember that his Nazi regime was supported by a majority of the German population.
 However, there were Germans that resisted the regime and the German population itself suffered greatly from the fighting and bombing campaigns.
 After the war, Germany was split into four occupation zones by the Allied powers which eventually formed East and West Germany until the reunification in 1990.
-Crossing of the into the heart of Germany.
+Battle of Hürtgen Forest and 1945, the longest battle of the war on German soil took place in the Hürtgen Forest.

 Ralph Neumann grew up in Berlin as the son of Jewish parents.
 He eluded deportation twice: in early 1943, when he was just 16, and in early 1945, when he managed to flee from the Gestapo during an air raid.
-Shortly before the capitulation of Nazi Germany, he participated in an action of resistance in Berlin to protest against the Nazi appeal for fierce resistance to Soviet soldiers: on the night of 18 April, 1945 the Uncle Emil Jou was also mixed with great sadness' Group painted the word Nein (NO) in large letters on train stations and building façades.
+Shortly before the capitulation of Nazi Germany, he participated in an action of resistance in Berlin to protest against the Nazi appeal for fierce resistance to Soviet soldiers: on the night of 18 April, 1945 the Uncle Emil JOU WAS also mixed with great sadness' Group painted the word Nein (NO) in large letters on train stations and building façades.
 Two weeks later the war was over in Berlin.
 Ralph Neumann later recalled: "We wanted to shout to the world that we were again free.
 We hugged and kissed and danced around...
 Our new-found freedom was emotionally overwhelming; but joy was also mixed with great sadness.
 The reality of the loss of our mother, brother, and other relatives came to the forefront.
 The report that millions were killed in the holocaust was devastating news."
-Polow J 0

 Joe Polowsky was one of the U.S. soldiers who met the Soviet troops on the Elbe near Torgau in April 1945.
 After the war, he dedicated his life to promoting peace and mutual understanding among nations.
 Torgau remained an important symbol for him and he was buried there in 1983 despite the Cold War.
 Born on 2 October 1916 in Chicago, Joe attended the University of Chicago before being drafted into the U.S. Army's 69th Infantry Division in December 1941.
 As the youngest son of Jewish-Russian parents originally from Kiev, Polowsky spoke fluent Russian.
-On 25 April 1945, as part of a reconnaissance platoon led by Lieutenant Albert Kotzebue, > they became the first Americans to meet Soviet soldiers on the Elbe River near Torgau - a symbolic meeting representing the closure of the Eastern and Western Fronts.
-The photo of this meeting circulated around the world and still stands today as a potent symbol of the end of the war.
+On 25 April 1945, as part of a reconnaissance platoon led by Lieutenant Albert Kotzebue, > they became the first Americans to meet Soviet soldiers on the Elbe River near Torgau - a symbolic meeting representing the losure of the Eastern and Western Fronts.
+The photo of this meeting circulated around the world and still stands today as a potent ymbol of the end of the war.